-Some worktime in The Bridge are planned as part of a child's bespoke timetable.
+Some worktime in The Bridge is planned as part of a child's bespoke timetable.
 Sometimes The Bridge staff will visit the child in the classroom for a reset or In-Class Coaching through a behavioural difficulty instead.

-In addition, behaviour logs are analysed weekly by The Bridge team, and proactive work for the week ahead is planned for as a result.
-This might be a Rainbow Room group, Lego Therapy group, or just a tool to help the child more successfully in manage the future.
+Also, behaviour logs are analysed weekly by The Bridge team, and proactive work for the week ahead is planned for as a result.
+This might be a Bridge group, Lego Therapy group, or just a tool to help the child manage more successfully in the